SUBJECT: JROTC Information Paper for Cadets and Their Parents/Guardians

 Participation (Class, Drill, Fitness) – 20%

 Males: Hair will be natural color, not touching the ears, collar, or extending beyond the eyebrows.
-The wear of braids, cornrows, dreadlocks, unkempt, twisted, matted, or shaved individual parts of hair (i.e. designs, mohawks) are not authorized.
+The wear of unkempt, twisted, matted, or shaved individual parts of hair (i.e. designs, mohawks) are not authorized.
 The face will be clean-shaven except for permitted mustaches.
 Sideburns will not extend below the center of the ear canal.

 Females: Hairstyles will be of natural color at all times, and while in uniform, will